dcpim/classic/README.md

 Install the connix Python module: `pip3 install connix`

+You will also need the `ffmpeg`, `ImageMagick` and `yt-dlp` packages for video and image management.

 These environment variables need to be added to `/etc/apache2/sites-available/default-ssl.conf` in order for the scripts to connect to the database:

 ```